 Issue 5: Innovation and ScaleUp Britain

 In August 2016, techUK responded to the announcements by HM Treasury which guaranteed EU funding beyond date UK leaves the EU.
 The comment highlighted the need to focus on making sure the Government's approach to exiting the EU is aligned to the needs of UK tech and science.

 Following techUK’s request to Government to ratify the Unified Patent Court Agreement, techUK welcomed the news that the Government would indeed continue with plans to ratify the court.
 While welcoming this development, techUK have made it clear that now the UK will participate in the UPC it is in the interest of UK tech for the UK to remain a member once it is no longer an EU member state.
 The UPC will help foster innovation by allowing companies to protect their innovations across 25 countries.

 - Access to finance for scaling UK companies has also been a priority for techUK.
-In August, Charlotte Holloway highlighted the uncertainty many start-ups face on the status of the European Investment Fund following Brexit, and the importance of it being addressed. techUK therefore welcomed the announcement of £400m investment allocated into British Business Bank specifically for UK scaling tech companies in the Autumn Statement.
+In August, we highlighted the uncertainty many start-ups face on the status of the European Investment Fund following Brexit, and the importance of it being addressed. techUK therefore welcomed the announcement of £400m investment allocated into British Business Bank specifically for UK scaling tech companies in the Autumn Statement.

 Issue 6: Assessing the Impact of Regulatory Divergence